gmc-code/PC-algorithms/docs/pseudocode/selection.rst

    BEGIN
       is_raining ← FALSE
       is_cold ← FALSE
-      OUTPUT "Good Morning."
+      PRINT "Good Morning."
       IF is_raining OR is_cold THEN
-         OUTPUT "Bring Umbrella or jacket or both."
+         PRINT "Bring Umbrella or jacket or both."
       ELSE
-         OUTPUT "Wear a sun hat."
+         PRINT "Wear a sun hat."
       ENDIF
    END